-CyberTaipan is an Australian competition that is modelled on the US Air Force Association’s CyberPatriot program.
+CyberTaipan is an Australian cyber security competition that is modelled on the US Air Force Association’s CyberPatriot program.
 This program has been running successfully for 11 years and has already expanded into Canada as CyberTitan, the UK as CyberCenturion and Saudi Arabia as CyberArabia.

 Cyber security challenges are a gamified way for learners to develop and test their practical skills.
 Through immersion in real-world scenarios, students gain practical experience in what it is like to operate as a cyber security practitioner in the workplace.